apiverve/ipblacklistlookup.Python-API/README.md

 IP Blacklist Lookup API
 ============

 IP Blacklist Lookup is a simple tool for looking up if an IP address is in a blacklist.
-It returns the blacklist name and the reason for the blacklist.
+It returns if the IP is found in a blacklist.

 ![Build Status](https://img.shields.io/badge/build-passing-green)
 ![Code Climate](https://img.shields.io/badge/maintainability-B-purple)